davidvuong/dotfiles-raspi/README.md

 This repository is a cut-down version of my Mac OS X dotfiles found [here](https://github.com/davidvuong/dotfiles).
 This was specifically made to setup a similar environment on my Raspberry Pi (v4.1.13).
 It also utilises ZSH as the shell and VIM as the terminal editor.

+In addition to just being a dotfiles repo, it's also a place where I document most of what I learn along the way.
+You can find those [here](https://github.com/davidvuong/dotfiles-raspi/tree/master/docs) or you as comments in config files.

 ## Download & Install

 ```